EndoGMDE: Generalizable Monocular Depth Estimation with Mixture of Low-Rank Experts for Diverse Endoscopic Scenes: Proposed Method

 \subsection{Overview}

 The overview of the proposed method is shown as Fig. \ref{pipeline}.
 The proposed framework consists of five networks, which respectively perform optical flow prediction, appearance flow prediction, depth map prediction, intrinsic image decomposition, ego-motion estimation and camera intrinsic estimation.
-Firstly, networks for optical flow prediction and appearance flow prediction are mainly from AF-SfMLearner\citep{afsfm}, while ego-motion estimation and camera intrinsics estimation are based on EndoDAC\citep{endodac}.
-The framework of depth map prediction is a finetuned encoder-decoder network based on Depth Anything\citep{da}, which generates the corresponding depth map from single input image.
-Moreover, given an input observation, the reflectance image, the shading image and the soft assignment map will be generated by the proposed intrinsic image decomposition with an encoder-decoder framework.
+The framework of depth map prediction is a finetuned encoder-decoder network based on Depth Anything\cite{da}, which generates the corresponding depth map from single input image.
+Moreover, the ego-motion and camera intrinsics estimation network is mainly based on the module in \cite{endodac}.

-The self-supervised learning of the framework is divided into three stages in each end-to-end training epoch to reserve the computational resources and pretend the information interference, demonstrated in Section \ref{must}.
-The intrinsic image decomposition network is firstly trained based on the consistency between the recomposed images and the raw images at the second stage, which is introduced in Section \ref{siid}.
+The self-supervised learning of the framework is divided into three stages in each end-to-end training epoch to reserve the computational resources and pretend the information interference.
+The optical flow estimation network is firstly trained based on self-supervised pipeline introduced in Section \ref{s1}.
+Then, the intrinsic image decomposition network is trained based on the consistency between the recomposed images and the raw images at the second stage, detail of which is introduced in Section \ref{s2}.
 At the final stage, the depth map prediction network is efficiently finetuned by the proposed block-wise mixture of low-rank experts in Section \ref{peft}.
-Meanwhile, other networks, except the optical flow prediction network trained at the first stage, are fully trained at the final stage based on the alignments of rigid transformations using predicted ego-motion and depth map.
+Meanwhile, other networks, except the optical flow estimation network trained at the first stage, are fully trained at the final stage based on the alignments of rigid transformations using estimated ego-motion and depth map, stated in Section \ref{s3}.
 The photometric loss is utilized to supervise the consistency of images, defined as Eq. \ref{lp}.

-where $V$ is the visibility mask generated from backward optical flow following \citep{afsfm}, $\beta=0.85$.
+where $V$ is the visibility mask generated from backward optical flow following \cite{afsfm}, $\beta=0.85$.